-Of the various types of companies hiring for home health aides for jobs, home health care agencies hire the largest percentage of HHAs in the field of home care industry.
+Of the various types of companies hiring for home health aides, home health care agencies are know for having the largest percentage of home health aide jobs.

-When starting at an agency, you will most likely get on-the-job HHA training and be under the supervision of another experience health professional such as a registered nurse.
+When starting at a home health care agency, you will most likely get on-the-job HHA training and be under the supervision of another experience health professional such as a registered nurse.

 At an agency, employers most likely will provide you with ongoing training and educational opportunities for advancement.

 Depending on the state in which you live, certain requirements must be met to work for a home health care agency.